keptn/lifecycle-toolkit/docs/content/en/docs/install/_index.md

 Access metrics in Prometheus format on `http://localhost:2222/metrics`.
 Look for metrics starting with `keptn_`.

-## View DORA metrics in a better way
+## Make DORA metrics more user friendly

 It is much more user friendly to provide dashboards for metrics, logs and traces.
 So let's install new Observability components to help us: